 Note: Medicare covers repairs for worn DME if the equipment has not reached the end of its lifetime.
 Medicare will pay for repairs up to the cost of replacement.

 To be eligible for a DME replacement, your primary care provider must write you a new order or prescription that explains your medical need.
-If you live in a competitive bidding area, you must use a contract supplier to replace your equipment.
-If you are not affected by competitive bidding, it is most cost-effective to use a Medicare-approved supplier who takes assignment.
+It is most cost-effective to use a Medicare-approved supplier who takes assignment.

 To find out if Medicare covers the equipment or supplies you need, or to find DME suppliers in your area, call 1-800-MEDICARE or visit www.medicare.gov.
 You can also learn about Medicare coverage of DME by contacting your State Health Insurance Assistance Program (SHIP).